The 17 Most Famous Paintings at the Louvre

 Dante Alighieri, 1265 – 1321, is considered the most influential writer or poet of the early Renaissance.
 He wrote an epic poem in the nascent Italian language, the Divine Comedy, which essentially put literature back on the map.
 He wrote the first great book since the fall of the Roman Empire 700 years earlier.

-An interesting point to note is that your fear of hell is due to the Divine Comedy and paintings describing it like that of Delacroix.
-Dante was among the first to describe Hell in vivid detail and art converted those descriptions into imagery which is why we are afraid of Hell in the first place.
+An interesting point to note is that your fear of hell is due to the Divine Comedy and paintings describing it similar to that of Delacroix.
+Dante was among the first to describe hell in vivid detail and art converted those descriptions into imagery, which is why we are afraid of hell in the first place.

-If you have been to the Sistine Chapel, you can see the influence Michelangelo had on Delacroix.
-With almost 300 years between them, Michelangelo was as ancient to him as to us but his impact was great.
-The “condemned” are featured as large muscular figures strewn about in the water barely alive but far from dead.
-The minions are shown as more aggressive yellow figures gnawing on the side of the boat and generally striking fear in the eyes of all around.
+If you’ve been to the Sistine Chapel, you can see the influence Michelangelo had on Delacroix.
+With almost 300 years between them, Michelangelo was as ancient to him as he is to us but his impact was great.
+The “condemned” are featured as large muscular figures strewn about in the water barely alive but far from dead and the minions are shown as more aggressive yellow figures gnawing on the side of the boat and generally striking fear in the eyes of all around.

 6. The Wedding Feast at Cana